top of page

 'If you want to go far go together ..'

-Phoenix Agenda Supplementary School CIC enters its 5th year of operations !!!!
+Phoenix Agenda Supplementary School CIC 5 years of Independent Education Provision

 Figures in Black History